 One succulent with a difference is Pleiospilos nelii, also known as the ‘Split Rock Succulent’ and is one of the Memsebs.

 It is a native of South Africa, and its natural environment is in desert areas, so sun loving and very little water.
-This makes titan ideal house plant, as long as it gets adequate sun.
+This makes it an ideal house plant, as long as it gets adequate sun.

 Pleiospilos nelii will flower, orange and yellow flowers will shoot from the centre of the plant, often more than one.

 The flowers open and close with the light, and if they are pollinated they will be followed by seed pods.
-Indoors, hand pollination will be needed.
+In nature, pollination is by insects, if grown indoors, hand pollination will be needed.

 Watering is the key to growing this plant, you can usually get away with watering 3 – 4 times a year in spring and again in autumn.

 Watering should be by a deep watering, and at least 4 weeks apart.